slowburn-dev/DataConfig/Misc/Docs/Source/Programming/Deserializer.md

 }
 ```

 We want to consume the `$type` key and its value, and then delegate the logic back to the deserializer.
 The solution here is first to consume the pair.
-Then we putback a `{`  then replace the reader:
+Then we put back a `{`  then replace the reader:

 ```c++
 // DataConfig/Source/DataConfigEditorExtra/Private/DataConfig/EditorExtra/Deserialize/DcDeserializeBPClass.cpp